dwavesystems/dwave-ocean-sdk/docs/concepts/models.rst

 Constrained Versus Unconstrained
 ================================

-Many real-world problems include constraints.
+Many real-world problems include :term:`constraints <constraint>`.
 For example, a routing problem might limit the number of airplanes on the ground at an airport and a scheduling problem might require a minimum interval between shifts.

-Constrained models such as :class:`~dimod.ConstrainedQuadraticModel` can support constraints by encoding both an objective and its set of constraints, as models or in symbolic form.
+Constrained models such as the :class:`~dimod.ConstrainedQuadraticModel` model can support constraints by encoding both an :term:`objective` and its set of constraints, as models or in symbolic form.

-Unconstrained quadratic models are used to submit problems to :term:`sampler`\ s such as D-Wave quantum computers\ [#]_ and some hybrid quantum-classical samplers\ [#]_.
-When using such samplers to handle problems with constraints, you typically formulate the constraints as :ref:`concept_penalty`.
+Unconstrained quadratic models are used to submit problems to :term:`samplers <sampler>` such as |dwave_short| quantum computers\ [#]_ and some quantum-classical :term:`hybrid` samplers\ [#]_.
+When using such samplers to handle problems with constraints, you typically formulate the constraints as :ref:`penalty models <concept_penalty>`.

 The :ref:`concept_models_supported` section below lists constrained and unconstrained models.

 .. [#]
-    D-Wave quantum computers accept unconstrained binary quadratic models, such as quadratic unconstrained binary optimization (\ :term:`QUBO`\ ) models: binary because variables are represented by qubits that return two states and quadratic because polynomial terms of two variables can be represented by pairs of coupled qubits.
+    |dwave_short| quantum computers accept unconstrained binary quadratic
+    models, such as quadratic unconstrained binary optimization (:term:`QUBO`)
+    models: binary because variables are represented by qubits that return two states and quadratic because polynomial terms of two variables can be represented by pairs of coupled qubits.

 .. [#]
-    Some hybrid quantum-classical samplers accept constrained and non-binary models; for example, a quadratic model with an integer variable that must be smaller than some configured value.
+    Some hybrid samplers accept constrained and non-binary models; for example, a quadratic model with an integer variable that must be smaller than some configured value.
+See the :ref:`opt_index_hybrid_solvers` section for the available hybrid solvers and their capabilities.

 .. _concept_models_supported: